The 10 Best Binoculars for Safari in 2024

 Bushnell is known for its high-quality binoculars and these Bushnell H2O Waterproof Binoculars are a shining example of this.

-These are excellent binoculars and for under $100 you cannot beat the price.
+These are excellent binoculars and for hovering aroudn $100 you cannot beat the price.

-The 10x magnification is as high as I would go for safari and ideal for bird watching.
+The 10x magnification is as high as I would go for safari and ideal for bird watching but they have an 8x version as well.

 The 42 mm lens diameter makes these excellent for low light conditions.